Are you in business or just complaining about business?

-A for profit business is about………making a profit, delivering the best product or service and keeping customers coming back and referring others to you.
-Sure you may say, “that’s the simple version” it’s more complicated than that, but really as Hokey Pokey says,…..that’s what it’s all about.
+A for-profit business is about………making a profit by delivering the best product or service that keeps customers coming back and referring others to you.
+Sure, you may say, “that’s the simple version,” but it’s more complicated than that, but really as Hokey Pokey says,…..that’s what it’s all about.

 Now let me set the record straight here on profit.
 There is nothing shameful about making a profit.
-Let me say that a different way, there is nothing wrong with making money or wanting to make money.
-YES, I know there are people who are struggling financially, and YES, I have empathy for them, but is me complaining about the that or being poor helping them?
-No, I know that I can do far more by having money, than by being poor and so can all of us.
+Let me say that differently, there is nothing wrong with making money or wanting to make money.
+YES, I know some people are struggling financially, and I have empathy for them, but does my complaining about that or being poor help them?
+No, I know that I can do far more by having money than by being poor, and so can all of us.

 Sadly I’ve spent too much time recently in the presence of the business complainers club.
-This club is growing, fast and furious.
-Incase you’re not sure if you’ve got a chapter in your area; let me tell you more about this club.
-They spend their time and energy discussing with fellow club members the challenges they are facing, not in looking for a solution, but company as misery loves company.
-They can quote statistics on the number of foreclosures, and the number of people who are unemployed, but can’t tell you anything about the schools in the neighborhood or what they are doing to market their services.
-Caution, they are heavily recruiting and they can be found soliciting new members at the coffee pot, the sales meeting, the water cooler and even on Facebook.
-They haven’t made a profit yet this year and truth be told, they probably won’t as the business of complainers is purely NON PROFIT.
+This club is growing fast and furious.
+In case you’re not sure if you’ve got a chapter in your area, let me tell you more about this club.
+They spend their time and energy discussing with fellow club members the challenges they are facing, not in looking for a solution, but the company as misery loves company.
+They can quote statistics on the number of foreclosures and the number of people who are unemployed but can’t tell you anything about the schools in the neighborhood or what they are doing to market their services.
+Caution, they are heavily recruiting, and they can be found soliciting new members at the coffee pot, the sales meeting, the water cooler, and even on Facebook.
+They haven’t made a profit yet this year, and truth be told, they probably won’t, as the business of complainers is purely NON-PROFIT.

-Should you be approached by someone wishing to recruit you into the complainers club politely thank them for their concern, and let them know that you’re business is about profit, and that you plan to keep it that way.
-Let them know that your time is precious and you realize that the more you focus on the things you want and NOT the things you don’t want, the better your life is.
-Also mention that you’re more about looking at solutions, not problems.
+Should you be approached by someone wishing to recruit you into the complainers club, politely thank them for their concern and let them know that your business is about profit and that you plan to keep it that way.
+Tell them that your time is precious, and you realize that the more you focus on the things you want and NOT the things you don’t want, the better your life is.
+Also, mention that you’re more about looking at solutions, not problems.

-Enjoy your business, make as much money as your heart desires and remember the best way to be of help to those in the club to be a shining example of what you wish to see in the world.
+Enjoy your business, make as much money as your heart desires and remember the best way to help those in the club to be a shining example of what you wish to see in the world.